AtomDB/ACX2/README.txt

 1.1.3
 January 18th 2023
-Bugfix to 'axc2_xspec' interface: vacx and vvacx had incorrect parameter indexes
+Bugfix to 'acx2_xspec' interface: vacx and vvacx had incorrect parameter indexes

+2.1.0
+January 8th 2024
+Version number incremented to sync data and code release file numbers Major update to add velocity and thermal broadening.
+Data files rearranged to enable faster processing.
+A big thank you to McKenna Blake for working on this project.